achu2511/FinanceBot_using_phidata_AgenticAI/README.md

 - Virtual Environment
 - API keys for OpenAI and PHI

+Set Up a Virtual Environment

+bash
+Copy code
+python -m venv venv
+source venv/bin/activate  # On Unix or MacOS venv\\Scripts\\activate    # On Windows
+Install Dependencies

+bash
+Copy code
+pip install -r requirements.txt
+Set Up Environment Variables Create a .env file in the root directory of the project and add your API keys:

+bash
+Copy code
+OPENAI_API_KEY=your_openai_api_key
+PHI_API_KEY=your_phi_api_key
+Run the Playground Application

+bash
+Copy code
+python playground.py
+Run the Financial Agent Script

+bash
+Copy code
+python financebot.py
+Project Description
+This project demonstrates the integration of AI-powered agents for performing financial analysis and web searches.
+The agents are built using the phi library, leveraging OpenAI models for intelligent responses and automation.
+The playground.py script provides an interactive environment to explore the agents' capabilities, while financebot.py showcases a direct implementation of financial data analysis and web search functionalities.

+By following the setup instructions, users can easily configure their environment and interact with the agents to retrieve financial data, perform web searches, and gain insights through AI-driven responses.

+vbnet
+Copy code

+This is the complete README content in markdown format, ready to be copied and pasted into your `

 ### Steps to Set Up the Project

 1. **Clone the Repository**